ralexander-phi/host-reachability-check/README.md

 Edit `monitor.json` to add the sites you'd like to monitor.

+### Monitor Groups

+Group your monitors under groups with `groups`.

+Each group must have a `name` and `monitors` set.
+The monitors must be a list of monitors, per below.

+Each group may also have an `about` field that provided help text about the group.

+### About Monitors

 There are two types of monitors supported:
 * `http-get` - Performs an HTTP GET
 * `img` - Tries to load an image